Compassionate Seattle Wrongful Death Attorneys Ready To Help You

 Some of Our Other Practice Areas

 You don’t have to wait until someone dies from their injuries to contact us.
-Even if the injuries are not fatal, a personal injury claim may very well be available.
-We frequently handle the following types of personal injury claims, among others:
+Even if the injuries are not fatal, an injury claim may very well be available.
+We frequently handle the following types of injury claims, among others:

 - Auto crash accidents: Just about everyone has seen the immediate aftermath of a serious auto accident at some point or another.
-What most people don’t see, until they become an auto accident victim, is the financial difficulties that sometimes result.
+What most people don’t see, until they become auto vehicle accident victims, is the financial difficulties that sometimes result.
 Washington’s personal injury compensation system is designed to remedy this problem.

 - Motor vehicle accidents: Motor vehicle crash accidents, although not as common as auto accidents, are far more likely to be fatal.
 It is possible to be compensated for a motor crash even if you do not possess a motorcycle license.
 Partial compensation may be available even if you shared fault for the accident.